 A mooring buoy or also called a mooring ball acts as a replacement to your anchor.
 To attach the buoy you simply pull up the end with a hook and feed warps or ropes through an eyelet and fix back on the boat.
 I write ‘simply’ but it’s not as easy as you’d think it might be!).

 3. There’s entertainment to be had at every mooring

 Watching the charter boats mess up can provide hours of amusement.
 Over the past week we enjoyed watching:

 - a boat make 14 attempts to pick up a mooring ball

-- a husband/wife team attempt to grab a mooring ball while the main sail was still up (the boat few right by the ball)
+- a husband/wife team attempt to grab a mooring ball while the mainsail was still up (the boat flew right by the ball)

-- several charter boats attempt to anchor, drag over and over and then eventually leave the anchorage.
-In most cases the crew were not putting out enough chain for the anchor to even hit the bottom of the sea let alone dig into the floor.
+- several charter boats attempt to anchor, drag over and over, and then eventually leave the anchorage.
+In most cases, the crew was not putting out enough chain for the anchor to even hit the bottom of the sea let alone dig into the floor.

 - many catamaran’s motor everywhere without putting their sails up.

 - many monohauls and catamarans with full sails and the engine on at full blast